-Squonking is what’s used to describe the act of pushing on a juice reservoir located inside a squonk mod.
+Squonking is the act of pushing on an e-juice reservoir inside a squonk mod.

-As a recent addition to the range of vaping methods you can choose from, squonking is slowly but surely establishing itself as a fantastic all-in-one solution for vapers of any skill level.
-With a Rebuildable Dripping Atomizer (RDA) and more capacity than a tank, squonk kits blend flavor and convenience into a one-of-a-kind vaping experience.
+As a recent addition to the vaping world, squonking mods are establishing themselves as fantastic all-in-one solutions for regular vapers.
+With a Rebuildable Dripping Atomizer (RDA) and more capacity than a tank, a squonk mod kit blends flavor and convenience into a one-of-a-kind vaping experience.

-If you’re new to vaping, squonking is still a fantastic way to go, although it may take a bit longer to get set up.
+A squonk mod is a fantastic way to go if you enjoy vaping, although it may take a bit longer to set up.

 - whether or not squonking is right for you and the best squonk mods for your level.

 What is Squonking?

-Squonking is a vaping method that uses a vape mod called a squonk mod.
-A squonk mod contains an e-juice reservoir and has the removable squonking bottle inside with an opening or button that allows you to squeeze on that reservoir.
+Squonking is a vaping style that uses a vape mod called a squonk mod.
+A squonk mod contains an e-juice reservoir and has the removable squonking bottle inside with an opening or button that allows you to operate the squeeze bottle.

-When you push on the reservoir (or ‘squonk’), juice will be pushed up through a little hose into a bottom-feed RDA, an RDA with a hollow 510 connection pin which allows juice to be squirted onto the cotton from underneath.
+When you push on the reservoir, the juice will come through a hose in the box mod into a bottom-feed RDA.
+These RDAs have a hollow 510 connection squonk pin that allows fluid to squirt onto the cotton from underneath.
 Note that you’ll need a compatible bottom feed pin instead of the one in a standard mod.

-Similar to dripping because you can fully soak the cotton and coils, squonking gives you big, flavorful clouds while taking away the need to carry around a bottle of e-liquid.
-The juice reservoirs inside squonk mods generally start at around 7ml, making them bigger than your standard 5ml tank, and being made of rubber, they’re less likely to break (and leak) than your glass tanks.
+Similar to dripping, squonking gives you big, flavorful clouds without the need to carry around a squonk bottle of vaping solution.
+The juice reservoirs inside squonk mods generally start at around 7ml, making their squonk bottle bigger than your standard 5ml tank, and are less likely to break.

 How to Squonk?

-Before you can decide if squonking is for you, it might help to understand the device and method behind it.
-While there are plenty of great things about squonking, it’s important that you have a full picture before making a decision.
+Before you decide if squonking is for you, it might help to understand the device and its method.
+While squonking can be great, you should fully understand squonking before making a decision.

 The Squonk Device

-The main difference between your standard vape mod and a squonk mod is that the latter contains a juice reservoir inside the device, instead of on top.
+The main difference between your regular mod and a squonk mod is that squonks contain a juice reservoir inside the device instead of on top.
 The mod will have either a cut-out section or a button/lever that allows you to press the reservoir, soaking the cotton of your RDA on top of the device.

-When buying an RDA for your squonk mod, you’ll want to make sure that it comes with a bottom-feed 510 pin; otherwise, your juice will squirt through the hose and into your device (possibly causing damage).
+When buying a regular RDA for your squonk vape, you’ll want to make sure it comes with a bottom-feed 510 pin.
+Otherwise, the juice will squirt through the hose and into your device.

-Mechanical mods are devices without a chipset inside, which means nothing is monitoring the amount of power coming from the battery.
-While there are some advantages to this vape style, most vapers stay away from unregulated models because of the dangers if you test your batteries’ safety limits.
+Mechanical or unregulated squonk mods are devices without a chipset, which means nothing monitors the amount of raw power coming from the battery.
+While there are advantages to this vape style, most vapers stay away from unregulated models because of the dangers if you test your batteries’ safety limits.

-With an unregulated mod, the battery can vent, which can cause it to leak battery acid, smoke, or even explode.
+With an unregulated squonk mod, the battery can vent, which can cause it to leak battery acid, smoke, or even explode.
 Also, battery life is often compromised because there isn’t enough room for a better battery.

-If you’re new to vaping, you’ll definitely want to look for a regulated mod; this can help you get used to building your own coils, and you can maintain your fully regulated devices without the danger of hurting yourself.
+If you’re new to vaping, you’ll want to look for a regulated squonk mod.
+Regulated squonk mods help you get used to building your own coils, and you can maintain your fully regulated devices without the danger of hurting yourself.

-Moreover, before you go into mechanical/unregulated mods you’ll want to do some thorough research, especially on mechanical vapes and Ohm’s Law.
+Moreover, before you go into mechanical/unregulated mods, you’ll want to do some research, especially on mechanical vapes, exact wattage and maximum wattage, Ohm’s Law, and battery function.

 Setting up your squonk mod for use takes a bit longer than your usual stock coil devices.
-With a squonk mod, you’ll want to make sure that:
+With a squonk mod, you’ll want to ensure that:

-- Your battery is scratch or dent free, and is installed correctly.
+- Your battery is scratch free and installed correctly.

-- Your juice reservoir contains enough juice to be pushed into your RDA.
+- Your juice reservoir contains enough e-liquid to be pushed into your RDA.

-Once all these are in place, you’re ready to start squonking—and doing so is surprisingly simple.
-Here’s how.
+Once all these are in place, you’re ready to start squonking—and doing so is surprisingly simple:

-- Holding your squonk mod in your hand, press the juice reservoir (through the device’s cut-out or button) gently but firmly; this will squeeze your juice up and out of the reservoir into the little hose.
+- Holding your squonk mod in your hand, gently press the juice reservoir.
+Pressing the reservoir will squeeze your e-liquid up and out of the reservoir into the hose.

-- The juice will be pushed through the hose into your bottom-fed RDA, soaking the coils and filling the juice well (area beneath the coils).
+- The juice will be pushed through the hose into your bottom feed squonk RDA, soaking the coils and filling the juice well (area beneath the coils).

-- When the cotton is soaked to your liking, let go of the pressure on the juice reservoir.
-This will create a small vacuum, sucking any excess juice back into the reservoir.
+- Once you’ve soaked the cotton to your liking, let go of the pressure on the juice reservoir.
+A small vacuum will suck any excess juice back into the reservoir.